 Rarely does the hiring of a candidate with high-risk behaviors and a bad attitude end well.
 While occasional success is possible, most of these situations still end up in termination after a parade of victims surface, ranging from the customer who refuses to do business with you anymore to the co-workers who files a sexual harassment charge to the employee who gets caught stealing from the company.

 Sometimes the excuses are part of a chronic problem and it’s best to identify these types of bad behavior right up front.
 Discovering chronic absenteeism, sticky fingers or bursts of aggressive behavior after the fact is not only bad for business, it’s stressful and expensive too.

 Unlike personality and behavioral-based tests which describe a candidate’s potential job fit, honesty and integrity tests attempt to reveal a candidate’s attitude toward work.
+Using an integrity test for employment can help reveal information that a personality test won’t.
 Typical attitudes that are measured are honesty, hostility and dependability.
 In addition, several assessments include the option of evaluating a candidate’s attitude toward sexual harassment and computer misuse.

 One such employee honesty test is PeopleClues® Attitudes.

 The PeopleClues® Attitude Fit tool shows the candidate’s attitudes toward work and work-related issues by measuring for counter-productive behaviors.
 The PeopleClues® Attitude assessment measures honesty and integrity attitudes such as hostility and dependability, along with others, during the pre-hire screening process.

 The following scales are measured using the PeopleClues® Attitude assessment: